-The Netherlands golden visa makes the process of getting a long-term residence permit quite easy.
-You can even travel to and fro the Netherlands without worrying about your residency requirements too much.
+The Netherlands golden visa makes the process of getting a long-term residence permit relatively easy.

 Financial Requirements for the Golden Visa Netherlands

-You also have to make sure that two out of three criteria must be met for the investment to be accepted for the Dutch golden visa program:
+You also have to make sure that two out of three criteria are met for the investment to be accepted for the golden visa program.
+These are:

 - Within five years, the startup must create at least ten full-time jobs,

-- The contribution must enhance the innovativeness of a Dutch company (e.g., by introducing a patent, investing in both technological and non-technological innovation, or investing in a Dutch company classified in the top sector), and
+- The contribution must enhance the innovativeness of a Dutch company (e.g., by introducing a patent, investing in both technological and non-technological innovation, or investing in a Dutch company classified in the top sector).

 - Non-financial added value, such as providing specific knowledge, networks, or clients, with the investor demonstrating active involvement with the company.